 Opened in 2013, Harbin Metro currently has two lines (Lines 1 and 3) in service spanning 23 kilometers and stopping at 22 stations.
 Line 1 travels from East Railway Station to South Railway Station, while Line 3 is the city's only loopline, connecting Yidaeryuan and Haxizhan.
-A third line is planned to be completed by the end of 2018.
+A third line is currently under construction.

 Medical University Address: 23 Youzheng Jie, Nangang District 南岗区邮政街23号 (0451-5364 1563)